tlie03/secapi/README.md

 # secapi
-api used to query and parse sec data
+An API used to query and parse sec data.